Renée Estevez

-Renée Pilar Estevez (born April 2, 1967) is a former American actress and screenwriter.
+Renée Pilar Estevez (born April 2, 1967) is an American former actress.

 Early years

 Estevez was born in New York City, the youngest child and only daughter of artist Janet (née Templeton) and actor Martin Sheen (legally Ramón Estévez).
 Her father is of Irish and Spanish descent.
 Her three older brothers are also actors: Emilio Estevez, Ramon Estevez and Charlie Sheen (born Carlos Estévez).

 Career

 Estevez started her acting career in 1986 starring in a CBS Schoolbreak special, Babies Having Babies.
-Estevez has had secondary roles in films since 1986's Shattered Spirits, including the character Betty Finn in the cult favorite Heathers, and has guest starred on JAG and MacGyver.
+Estevez has had secondary roles in films since 1986's Shattered Spirits, including the character Betty Finn in the cult favorite Heathers.
+She was the final girl in the horror film Sleepaway Camp II: Unhappy Campers (1988).
+She has guest starred on JAG and MacGyver.
 She appeared in a regular guest-starring role on The West Wing as Nancy, an office assistant in the Oval Office of President Josiah Bartlet (who is played by her father Martin Sheen).
-She has also had cameo roles in her brothers' and father's films.
+She has also had cameo roles in her brothers' and father's films, including The Way, an American film starring Martin Sheen and directed by Emilio Estevez.
 She also wrote for the TV series Anger Management which starred her brother Charlie Sheen.
 Estevez has not acted since 2015.